Altimeters

 variations on Earth.
 Air pressure is constantly fluctuating across

-Earth's surface due to changes in the weather—so that has to be
+Earth's surface due to changes in the weather—so temperature and pressure differences both have to be

-Radio altimeters don't suffer this problem.
-They're simpler and work in a similar way to radar
+Radio altimeters don't suffer from these problems.
+They're simpler and work in a similar way to

 miles each second), it takes only a few hundredths of a second for a